Normal Cholesterol Levels

 | 240 and above | High | Significantly increased risk; treatment likely needed |

 LDL is the primary target for cardiovascular risk reduction.
 Your optimal LDL depends on your overall risk factors—people with existing heart disease or diabetes need lower targets.
+If your LDL is elevated, explore how to lower cholesterol through proven strategies.

 | LDL Cholesterol (mg/dL) | Category | Who This Level Is Appropriate For |